Jakubsc/synchronize_folders/README.md

 # synchronize_folders
-To run this program you need to have python installed To execute this program you have to do few steps.
+To run this program you need to have python installed.\n To execute this program you have to do few steps.
 1.Navigate to the directory where your Python script is saved using the cd command.
 For example
 ```